Felix D. Emond, Jr., M.S., P.A.-C., D.F.A.A.P.A.

 Emond began his teaching career at UC Davis as a visiting clinical faculty in the early 1990s, teaching on a variety of musculoskeletal topics and clinical skills relating to orthopedic diagnosis and care.
 He has been an active educator for more than 20 years.

 Emond has spoken at several American Association of Physician Assistant (AAPA) conferences and has served as a subject matter expert for the National Commission on Certification of Physician Assistants.
 Additionally, he is active in the AAPA and the Physician Assistants in Orthopaedic Surgery (PAOS).
+He was named a dinstinguished fellow of the American Academy of Physician Assistants in 2017.
 He previously served on the PAOS board of directors.
 He earned a Master of Science Degree in Physician Assistant Studies, Orthopedic Surgery from the University of Nebraska in 2002.